 Prerequisite: ENGL 1020

-An introduction to fundamental principlas of women's studies; the cultural construction of gender; the cultural roles, depictions and experiences of women, past and present; and the impact of feminist movements nationally and internationally.
+An introduction to fundamental principlas of women's and gender studies; the cultural construction of gender; the cultural roles, depictions and experiences of women, past and present; and the impact of feminist movements nationally and internationally.
 Service Learning Project included.

 Jill Eichhorn, Women's and Gender Studies TR 11:10-12:35pm

 Taylor Emery, Women's and Gender Studies (Fort Campbell I) TR 11:15-1:45pm

 WGS 2060: Introduction to LGBTQ Studies - Service Learning Section (3 credits)